Region: Europe

 CreditSight View Comment

-AS OF 05 Sep 2024After divesting its insurance operations, the remaining business, ING Bank, has stayed a solid Benelux-based bank with a strong direct banking arm in several countries.
+AS OF 03 Mar 2025After divesting its insurance operations, the remaining business, ING Bank, has stayed a solid Benelux-based bank with a strong direct banking arm in several countries.
 Profitability growth has been supported by a gradual recovery in the Dutch economy, but since 2018 heavily affected by higher compliance costs after ING was hit by a money-laundering charge.
-In the current higher rate environment, ING has benefited greatly from higher deposit margins, helping to offset any slowdown in loan income.
-Net interest revenues are declining but fundamentally, the bank looks in good shape versus several other core European banks.
-We move to Outperform on its HoldCo bonds on 2 May 2024, from Market perform.
+Net interest revenues are declining but fundamentally, the bank looks in good shape versus several other core European banks and fee income is increasing.
+Capital ratios are trending downwards given distributions on offer to shareholders.
+In January 2025, it announced its intention to exit Russia, which would appear credit positive.
+We moved from Outperform to Market perform on 6 February 2025.

 Who We Recommend